 Like most architecture/interior design shops in the U.S., we have a large Wilsonart sample board in the office I work in.
 Notice the highlights from the light and the texture of the woodgrain in the previous image and compare with the Enscape render.

 With the settings and results we just reviewed in mind, we have a good understanding of how easy it is to develop realistic looking wood material in our designs.

-The Foliage material type also gets a Mask applied.
-Clicking the Mask tab reveals the settings shown below.
+Notice, in the image below, the selected SketchUp material within the Enscape material editor.
+The Foliage material type has been applied, which gets a Mask applied.
+Clicking the Mask tab reveals the settings shown in the second image below.